-Private arbitration is an agreed method for parties to resolve current or future legal disputes in lieu of traditional litigation in court.
-Often times, private arbitration is simpler, faster, and cheaper for than going to trial in civil cases.
+Private arbitration is an agreed upon method for parties to resolve current or future legal disputes in lieu of traditional court litigation.
+Often times, private arbitration is simpler, faster, and cheaper than going to court to trial in civil cases.
 However, this is not always the true.
-And, sometimes, a public forum is desired to resolve a particular legal dispute over this private method of alternative dispute resolution.
-Therefore, you should understand your options and agreements when considering this alternative to traditional litigation.
+And, sometimes, a public forum is desired to resolve a particular legal dispute over this private method of alternative dispute resolution where proceeding are often confidential and can act to shade the actions of parties in the wrong.
+Therefore, you should understand your options and agreements when considering this alternative method of dispute resolution.

-Sometimes, parties agree in advance to use private arbitration to resolve future legal disputes.
-You may have consciously or unknowingly done this when applying for a credit card, or when buying a good or service online, when you agree to the terms and conditions that apply to extensions of credit or other purchases.
-So, be careful what you “click”.
-In some circumstances, these mandatory arbitration clauses can be challenged.
-But, many businesses use private arbitration clauses to gain a future litigation advantage over a consumer.
-So, read the applicable terms and conditions that apply to your agreement before you “agree”.
-If you unknowingly find yourself in this situation, you should talk to an attorney to consider your legal options if there is a dispute.
+So, be careful what you “click” since you are binding yourself by contract.
+In some limited circumstances, mandatory arbitration clauses can be legally challenged.
+But, many businesses use private arbitration clauses to gain a future litigation advantage over a consumer and fighting about this issue after the fact is costly and difficult.
+So, please read the applicable terms and conditions that apply to your agreement before you “agree”.
+If you unknowingly find yourself in this situation, you should talk to an attorney to consider your legal options if a dispute arises.

 Other times, businesses make a concerted effort to utilize private arbitration prospectively when entering into contracts like commercial leases, employment agreements, real estate purchases, or business purchases.
-A good reason is to help keep related proprietary or personal information confidential and otherwise not subject to the exposure of a public trial.
+A good and valid reason to do so is to keep related proprietary, confidential, or personal information confidential and otherwise not subject to the exposure of a public trial.
 There are important advantages to this approach in the right circumstances.
-Again, please seek experienced legal counsel when considering this option.
+Again, please seek experienced legal counsel when considering this option in any contract your might consider agreeing to be a party to.

 A good local resource for businesses and individuals with private arbitration needs is the Arbitration Service of Portland (ASP), which not only provides contractual language to select ASP as a forum for private arbitration but also for arbitration services in other situations.
 You can learn more about ASP here: http://www.arbserve.com/